 Wisconsin is blessed with four fabulous seasons.
 Fall is upon us, what does Retzer Nature Center offer those visiting this time of the year?

 Retzer Nature Center offers year-round activity and beauty, but autumn is a special season.
 Hiking, birding, and special events are taking place at Retzer Nature Center during fall.
 And yet, coming to Retzer again and again throughout the seasons can offer a different experience each time… the same tree can be an amazing blaze of fall color, a stark support for icicles, wildlife and snowdrifts, and a beacon of transition as the leaves bud and open into a cool shady canopy.
-There are multiple public clubs, groups, general programming, planetarium shows, scouting events, citizen science opportunities, and special events that occur in September at Retzer Nature Center.
+There are multiple public clubs, groups, general programming, planetarium shows, scouting events, citizen science opportunities, and special events that occur

 The trails are perfect for hikers and the scenery is unbelievable.
 Tell us about the different trails available to guests.